ncatlab/nlab-content/pages/3/3/6/5/15633/content.md

 * Tchavdar D. Palev: *Para‐Bose and para‐Fermi operators as generators of orthosymplectic Lie superalgebras*, J. Math.
 Phys. **23** (1982) 1100–1102 &lbrack;[doi:10.1063/1.525474](https://doi.org/10.1063/1.525474)&rbrack;

-The alternative "[[quantum mechanics|first quantized]]" perspective (at fixed particle number) abs with it the relation to the [[representation theory of the symmetric group]] originates with:
+The alternative "[[quantum mechanics|first quantized]]" perspective (at fixed particle number) and with it the relation to the [[representation theory of the symmetric group]] originates with:

 * {#MessiahGreenberg64} [[Albert M. L. Messiah]], O. W. Greenberg: *Symmetrization Postulate and Its Experimental Foundation*, Phys.
 Rev. **136** (1964) B248 &lbrack;[doi:10.1103/PhysRev.136.B248](https://doi.org/10.1103/PhysRev.136.B248)&rbrack;
   > (where [[irreps]] of the [[symmetric group]] are called "generalized rays")